 For instance, in the Davis California region, the cost of water/sewer/garbage is usually included in the lease.
 What they won’t tell you up front, though, some of the landlord’s charge for several of these items as well as others like parking, Wi-Fi and amenities fees.
 It is a good idea to ask the manager “what items are not included in my rent payment?”
 Ask the landlord or manager to go over this part go the lease with you carefully because these charges vary wildly from one property to another.

 It is always a good idea to get all the additional charges listed…in writing.

 What About Early Lease Termination?
 Sub-letting?

-First, find out the length of the lease: are we obligated to pay for a full year? half?
+First, find out the length of the lease: are you obligated to pay for a full year? half?

 Then, ask about any early-termination options.
 Is it allowed?
 Are there any tacked-on fees?
-Can I bypass those fees by finding a replacement tenant myself?
+Can you bypass those fees by finding a replacement tenant yourself?

 Some landlords are fickle about that, so you have to ask.
 Same with subletting.